 Sam Stitt III founded Great Lakes Barn Preservation, LLC in 1974.
 Sam III and his wife Peggy have worked as a team for over 35 years.
 They focused the first six years of their business on painting barns.
 Then in 1980, there was a demand for major barn repairs throughout the State of Michigan.
 As the business grew, so did their passion to preserve mortise, tenon, and wood peg structures.
 Timber frame preservation has been passed on to their son Samuel IV.
 He and his bride Jennifer have four children Maverick, Samuel V, Mackenzie, and Maxwell.
-They work along side their dad and grandparents to preserve the history of these powerful structures that stand as symbols of our great heritage.
+Sam's nephews Mark and Chad Stitt have joined the family business of preserving these symbols of our American Heritage.

 Peggy Stitt is the co-founder and financial analyst.
 She holds a Bachelors of Science in Accounting from Ferris State University.
 She is a licensed builder.
 Peggy has been involved with every project from start to finish.
 Peggy is enthusiastic and devoted to preserving timber frame barns.

 Samuel J. Stitt IV holds a Bachelor of Science Degree in Construction Management from Ferris State University.
 He is a licensed builder.
 Sam IV has served over 24 years in the Michigan Army National Guard with two deployments to Iraq and one to Afghanistan.
 Like his father, Sam IV has selflessly answered the call of duty as an American Patriot.